-Scientist, conservationist, educator: after working over forty years with wild orangutans in Tanjung Puting National Park in Central Indonesian Borneo (Kalimantan Tengah) and establishing the first orangutan rehabilitation and release site in Kalimantan, Dr. Biruté Mary Galdikas is the world’s foremost authority on orangutans.
+Scientist, conservationist, educator: for fifty years Dr. Biruté Mary Galdikas has studied and worked closely with the orangutans of Indonesian Borneo in their natural habitat.
+Having studied continuously for five decades the wild orangutans in Tanjung Puting National Park in Central Indonesian Borneo (Kalimantan Tengah) and establishing the first orangutan rehabilitation and release site in Kalimantan she is undoubtedly the world’s foremost authority on orangutans.

 Galdikas was raised in Toronto.
 After a school trip to the public library at the age of six, Galdikas went back and checked out her first library book Curious George.
 The man in the yellow hat and his unruly monkey made an indelible impression.
 After reading the colorful book several times, Galdikas had a strong sense that her life’s work would involve animals and exploration of wild places (but without the yellow hat!).

 By the time Galdikas finished college at UCLA, she had decided to study orangutans in the wild.
 After a lecture at UCLA she approached the great Kenyan anthropologist, Louis Leakey, and asked for his support.
 By the time Leakey found funding three years later, Galdikas had completed her Master’s degree and was a doctoral candidate, one of the youngest candidates ever in the anthropology department.